wgsl-tooling-wg/wesl-spec/Visibility.md

 consider where the api boundary should lie.
 So more noise in files that don’t care about an api, or more encouragement to define an api?

-I’d suggest private by default within the package as well, e.g. with an annotation like `export` to expand vibility.
+Private by default within the package makes sense as well, e.g. with an annotation like `export` to expand vibility.
 Accidental coupling between internal modules happens all too easily even on small teams (even one person communicating with their future self).
 The argument for default private within the package is admittedly not as strong as the argument for default private at the package boundary.
-But on balance I think encouraging stronger internal apis is worth the cost of some syntactic noise.
+But on balance encouraging stronger internal apis is worth the cost of some syntactic noise.

 Note that public outside the package could be combined with public inside the package.
 So an element can be public to imports inside the package or public to imports both